Halim258/Halim258.github.io/README.md

 1- Click the green "code" button
 2- Choose "download" ZIP option
-3- After download is completed, right click on the file then choose "extract all" 4- open the folder in your desired code editor (Visual Studio Code is a recommended option)
+3- After download is completed, right click on the file then choose "extract all" 4- Open the folder in your desired code editor (Visual Studio Code is a recommended option)

+### Install

+There is no installation required for this project.
+It is a static website built with HTML and CSS, so you can simply open the HTML file in your web browser to view it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>